Latest clash between religious beliefs and gay rights divides Supreme Court

 Some justices, including Barrett, asked whether religious agencies could exclude mixed-race couples if that was a fundamental tenet of their beliefs.

-Moopan said no. The Supreme Court’s precedents make clear that “race is unique in this country’s constitutional history, and eradicating that type of racial discrimination . . . presents a particularly unique and compelling interest,” he said
+Mooppan said no. The Supreme Court’s precedents make clear that “race is unique in this country’s constitutional history, and eradicating that type of racial discrimination . . . presents a particularly unique and compelling interest,” he said.

 The court’s conservative majority has been increasingly open to claims that religious organizations deserve exemptions from some laws that would force them to compromise their faith.